For you?

 Don’t meet the entry requirements?

-Perhaps your academic background is not quite the right level.
-Or you need some help improving your English skills.
+Perhaps your academic background is not at the required level, or you need some help improving your English skills.
 Don’t worry.
-There might be some alternative options to help you get in, and prepare yourself for a successful start of your studies at The Hague University of Applied Sciences (THUAS).
+There might be some alternative options to help you get in and prepare for a successful start of your studies at The Hague University of Applied Sciences (THUAS).

 Admissions Test 21+

-If you’re 21 years old before 1 September 2022, but don’t have a diploma or a qualification that meets the entry requirements, you can take the 21+ Admissions Test.
-The 21+ Admissions Test is offered at several dates between January and the start of the academic year, and consists of a digital general capacity test.
+If you’re 21 years of age or older before September 1st, but don’t have qualifications that meet the entry requirements, you can take the 21+ Admissions Test.
+The 21+ Admissions Test is offered on several dates between January and the start of the academic year.
+It consists of a digital general capacity test.
 Please note that you can only participate if you have an EEA-nationality or residence permit for the Netherlands that is valid on the test date.

 English Academic Preparation Programme

 Need help with your English?
-If you haven’t quite reached the right level of English for your chosen Bachelor’s or Master’s degree programme, you can enrol for English Academic Preparation Programme.
-After the successful completion of this programme, you’ll be ready to start your degree at THUAS and you will already have a good taste of studying and living in the Hague.
+If you haven’t reached the right level of English for your chosen Bachelor’s or Master’s degree programme yet, you can enroll for the English Academic Preparation Programme.
+After successful completion of this programme, you’ll be ready to start your degree at THUAS and will already have gotten a taste of what studying and living in The Hague is like.

 The Hague Pathway College